SNEWS2/sntools/doc/paper.md

    index: 1
  - name: University of Sheffield
    index: 2
+ - name: University of Liverpool
+   index: 3
-date: 8 September 2020 # TODO
+date: 18 November 2020 # TODO
 bibliography: documentation.bib

 # Optional fields if submitting to a AAS journal too, see this blog post: